haewons-tanzu/haewons-tanzu.github.io/_posts/2020-10-29-http-session-caching-spring-data-on-tas.md

 ---
 layout: post
-title: HTTP Session Caching with Spring Data on TAS (Tanzu Application Service)
+title: HTTP Session Caching with Spring Data on TAS
 #subtitle: Each post also has a subtitle
 gh-repo: hshin-pivotal/hshin-pivotal.github.io
 gh-badge: [star, fork, follow]